Skip to primary navigation Skip to content Skip to footer

 How do I get to the starting location?

-By Metro: The metro comes right into Union Station (red line).
+By Metro: Union Station (Red Line) has its own metro stop.
 Just head upstairs two levels from the station to the Great Hall.

 Is tipping expected?